jimbobbennett/StarWarsCopilot/5-mcp/README.md

     The `McpServerToolType` tells the MCP server that this class contains tools it can use.
 This is scanned by the `WithToolsFromAssembly` call on the `builder`.

-1. Add fields for an HTTP client and the tool options, and a static constructor to load the options for the tool to get the API key.
+1. Add fields for an HTTP client, and a static constructor to load the options for the tool to get the API key.
 This loads the configuration, then sets the Tavily API key as a header on the HTTP client:

     ```cs
-    private readonly static ToolsOptions _toolsOptions = new();

     private readonly static HttpClient _httpClient = new();

     static StarWarsTools()
     {
-        // Build the configuration
-        var configuration = new ConfigurationBuilder()
-            .SetBasePath(AppContext.BaseDirectory)
-            .AddJsonFile("appsettings.json", optional: false, reloadOnChange: true)
-            .Build();

-        // Get the Tools configuration
-        _toolsOptions = configuration.GetSection(ToolsOptions.SectionName)
-                                     .Get<ToolsOptions>()!;

-        if (_toolsOptions == null)
-        {
-            throw new InvalidOperationException("Tools configuration is missing.
-Please check your appsettings.json file.");
-        }

-        _httpClient.DefaultRequestHeaders.Add("Authorization", $"Bearer {_toolsOptions.TavilyApiKey}");
+        _httpClient.DefaultRequestHeaders.Add("Authorization", $"Bearer {ToolsOptions.TavilyApiKey}");
     }
     ```